Smart Water Meters - Hāwea

 Close

-We expect all water meters to be installed by the end of November 2024.
+We expect all water meters to be installed by Christmas this year.

 Close